johanhelsing/matchbox/README.md

 ### Matchmaking

 `matchbox_server` is a decent general purpose signalling server that supports a rudimentary form of matchmaking.
-The server supports the the `next` query to match users into "rooms" of that size.
-For instance, `?next=3` will connect groups of three players together to the same room, in the order they connect to the server.
+The server supports the the `next` query to match users into sessions of that size.
+For instance, `?next=3` will connect groups of three players together to the same session, in the order they connect to the server.

-You can also use a room slug for even more tailored matching.
+You can also use a session slug (e.g. `/session_a`) to further bucket the matching process.
 Matchmaking queue buckets differ for all 3 of the following examples:

-- `wss://match.example.com/room_a?next=2`
+- `wss://match.example.com/session_a?next=2`
-- `wss://match.example.com/room_a?next=3`
+- `wss://match.example.com/session_a?next=3`
-- `wss://match.example.com/room_b?next=2`
+- `wss://match.example.com/session_b?next=2`

 ## Showcase